Simple Sortable Table With HTML Javascript (Free Download)

 • data Optional, object data.

-So the first thing we do is to initialize the sort mechanics by adding flags to the table.
+The first thing we do is to initialize the sort mechanics by adding flags to the HTML table.
 Yes, beginners, we can add variables to HTML elements in modern Javascript.

 • sBy Sort by which column.